Willowlark/thelittlethingswemiss/_posts/aurii/posts/2017-09-03-Character-Play-guide.md

 4. Decide how many dice that, if rolled as hits, will reduce the *threat level* (attack dice) and how many dice will protect you from damage (defense dice).
 5. Roll all the attack dice and then all the defense dice.
 For every die that comes out **less than or equal to** your *target number*, you succeed.
 Every success on an attack die reduces the threat level by one, every success on a defense die prevents on damage done to you.

-How this is going to work in post format:

-1. You'll write up a post covering part number 1 above.
-2. I'll read your post, and *discord react* the number of dice you'll get for your post.
-3. You'll *edit your post* and add to the bottom "Attack: X, Defense: Y" where X and Y are how many of your pool you are putting into each group.
-4. I'll post with the results of your rolls and the NPCs reactions to your actions.
-  > For the sake of speed, I'm following a recommendation in Wushu's book to roll the dice for the players in a play by post environment.
-I'll be using the dice roller bot and you'll be able to see the rolls in the dice channel.

-5. Rinse and Repeat.

 ## NPCs

 You are allowed to introduce a new NPC to scene, if that NPC makes sense to be there.
 Don't put the pope in the sewers, but a priest being in a church makes sense.
 This NPC can't give you plot relevant information, but can hold a short conversation with your character.
 If you want to buy beer from the bar for example, the GM doesn't need to write in the innkeeper for that.
 You can also introduce the character as someone your about to talk to, with an opening line or wave or the like.
 If you do that, the DM can take over the character you popped into the scene.